ADaM-BJTU/Mind_with_eyes_Awesome_MLLMs_Reasoning/README.md

 # Mind with eyes: From Language Reasoning to Multimodal Reasoning

-This repository will continuously update the latest [Paper]s, technical reports, benchmarks about multimodal reasoning!
+This repository will continuously update the latest Papers, technical reports, benchmarks about multimodal reasoning!

 ## 🎇 Introduction
 ![](assets/Overview.jpg)